pillarjs/hbs/Readme.md

 To set *hbs* as default view engine:

 	app.set("view engine", "hbs");

-If you are using my fork of Express.js, compile phase is enabled only in production mode.
-To force enable compile phase in non-production mode:

-	var options = {
-		cache: true,
-		compile: true
-	};

-If cache is not enabled, compilation will occur *twice* per render (once for view and once for layout).

 ## Tricks ##

 Handlebars support view helper functions which comes in handy.
 For example, following